Operation: Koblenz

 The night attack was classed as successful with most of the damage being done by fire damage in the centre of the city.
 303 acres - 58% of the town's built up area destroyed.
 104 people were killed on the ground made up from 89 civilians, 8 soldiers and 7 French and Italian prisoners of war.

-Two Lancasters were lost on this raid, the other Lancaster from the same squadron HK621 GI-O crash landed in France with no fatalities.
+Two Lancasters were lost on this raid, the other Lancaster from the same squadron HK621 GI:O crash landed in France with no fatalities.
 The force did not encounter any resistance from German night-fighters.
-Heavy flack over the target area brought HK644 down.
-All the crew are buried in Rheinberg War Cemetery.

 Bill Jones described how the family obtained this original grave marker photo: